shofinadhiroh/simpn/README.rst

    setup_rework(shop, config)        # Configurable self-loop rework or other behaviors setup_long_rework(shop, config)   # Configurable long rework or other process modifications

-   In addition, case attributes (e.g., requestedAmount, loanType, isUrgent) will be generated when a case starts and included in the event log.

 3. **Run the Simulation with the Enhanced Reporter:**

    The simulation uses an enhanced reporter to log events along with the configured case attributes.
 Execute the simulation by running::